PrincetonUniversity/intro_ml_libs/jax/README.md

 ## Pip Installation

-Please try the directions here: [https://github.com/google/jax#installation](https://github.com/google/jax#installation)

-As of July 7, 2023, it appears that the pip directions in the link above do not work.
+As of July 7, 2023, it appears that the [pip directions](https://github.com/google/jax#installation) do not work.
 Please use the Conda directions above until this is resolved.

 ### Traverse